-1.FINANCIAL DUE DILIGENCE- It is also known as the accounting due diligence as it looks into the economic and financial situation of the company.
+It is also known as accounting due diligence as it looks into the economic and financial situation of the company.
 While performing financial due diligence, a person looks at the consistency among the assets and liabilities and also in the accounts.

 Benefits of Due Diligence while Acquiring a Business

-There are a lot of benefits of performing due diligence, and some of them are discussed below.
+There are many benefits of conducting due diligence.
+Some of these benefits are discussed below.

-- The most important benefit of performing due diligence is to prevent losses or fraud.
+- The most important benefit of performing due diligence is that it helps to prevent losses or fraud in the company.
 Before acquiring a business, if due diligence is performed, then the person will have knowledge about the business, and he will be able to figure out if acquiring the same is profitable or not.